Eugene Trivizas: Research

-Dr Trivizas was one of the first academics to complete a systematic study of crowd disorders in England and their implications for the British system of criminal justice.
+Trivizas was one of the first academics to complete a systematic study of crowd disorders in England and their implications for the British system of criminal justice.
 He studied (a) the crowd participants and their interaction with the Police and (b) the attitude of the courts to them.
 This involved studying the problems deriving from football crowds, political demonstrations and pop festivals in the Metropolitan Police Area.
-In order to undertake the above research he was attached to the Metropolitan Police Department (New Scotland Yard) for two years and spent a considerable amount of time in the Statistics Branch (Z10) and the Operations Branch (A8) at Scotland Yard in the Police Records Office at Peel House and in eight London Police stations.
-In the course of his research he was given complete access to the records of police and courts.
+In order to undertake the above research, he was attached to the Metropolitan Police Department (New Scotland Yard) for two years and spent a considerable amount of time in the Statistics Branch (Z10) and the Operations Branch (A8) at Scotland Yard in the Police Records Office at Peel House, and in eight London Police stations.
+In the course of his research, he was given complete access to the records of police and courts.

 The Home Office and Scotland Yard gave him permission to participate in various types of police activities.
 He was able to accompany police officers in their crowd control and observation duties and to attend the briefing of police officers and the interviewing of offenders in the police stations.

 He used his findings to make a comparative analysis of political and football crowd disorders in London - the first comparative empirical study in this field.
 He followed up this study of police and crowd behaviour with a detailed investigation of the ways in which offenders arrested as a result of various forms of crowd disorder were prosecuted and sentenced by the courts.
-In particular he was able to demonstrate the high degree of prosecutorial discretion available to the police as a result of the existence of the many overlapping statute and common law offences, and to show how this affects police policy with regard to prosecuting.
+In particular, he was able to demonstrate the high degree of prosecutorial discretion available to the police as a result of the existence of the many overlapping statute and common law offences, and to show how this affects police policy with regard to prosecuting.
 He was further able to show that similar events occurring in a variety of different types of crowd disorder were regarded very differently by the courts and were the subject of major discrepancies in sentencing.